arraxia/2P-Snake-Game-Assembly-Language/README.md

 ## Note:
 meixinchoy's project was expanded to include 2 players, along with a better UI, and new game rules to handle both players.

-# 2 Player Assembly Language Snake Game
+# 2 Player Snake Game in Assembly
 ## Features and Functions
 #### Game Speed Selection
   * User may choose from three speed levels, level 1 to level 3, level 3 being the slowest.